westonganger/rails_drop_in_analytics/README.md

   *  Consider just storing "local" or nil instead if the request originated from your website
 - `platform` and `browser_engine` columns
   * Consider dropping either of these if you do not need this information
+- If you want to store everything in one table (which I dont think most people actually need) then you can simply only create one table (I recommend `tracked_requests_by_day_page`) with all of the fields from both tables.
+This gem will automatically populate all the same fields.
+You should NOT need to use `:custom_attributes` in this scenario.

 ## Usage where a request object is not available